 The Kavli IPMU has hosted a number of interdisciplinary workshops.
 A collaboration between string theorists at the Kavli IPMU (H. Ooguri) and condensed-matter physicists at ISSP (Oshikawa) emerged from Focus Week "Condensed Matter Physics Meets High Energy Physics" which was jointly organized by the Kavli IPMU and ISSP in February 2010.
 Their joint paper "Instability in Magnetic Materials with a Dynamical Axion Field" was published in Physical Review Letters.
+In May 2015, the Kavli IPMU and ISSP held an international workshop on condensed matter physics & AdS/CFT to bring together world-leading experts from condensed matter physics, gravity and string theory.
 There has also been intriguing and fruitful interaction between the field of homological algebra and algebraic geometry (mathematics) and that of two-dimensional quantum gauge theories (physics) at the workshop "Homological Projective Duality and Quantum Gauge Theory".
-Another Workshop "Geometry and Physics of the Landau-Ginzburg Model' dealt with an important model in the study of supersymmetric quantum field theory and superstring theory.
-We also hosted several workshops dealing with common problems in particle physics and cosmology, such as Focus Week "Gravity and Lorentz Violations" and the Workshop "Supernovae, Dark Energy, and Cosmology."
-The workshop "Curves and Categories in Geometry and Physics" provided a forum for mathematicians working on geometry and physicists working on string theory.
-The Workshop "Particle Physics of the Dark Universe" dealt with dark matter, which is obviously a common problem in particle physics and cosmology.
-A Focus Week on new invariants and wall crossings, held in May 2009, was attended by 32 mathematicians and 34 physicists.
+Another Workshop "Geometry and Physics of the Landau-Ginzburg Model" dealt with an important model in the study of supersymmetric quantum field theory and superstring theory.
+The workshop "Curves and Categories in Geometry and Physics" provided a forum for mathematicians working on geometry and physicists attended a Focus Week on new invariants and wall crossings held in May 2009.
 Participants of the Kavli IPMU Workshop on Black Holes, which was held in February 2011, discussed a wide range of topics regarding black holes, from their astronomical observations to their quantum properties in superstring theory and loop quantum gravity.
 A number of leading researchers got together and spent ample time discussing different aspects of the black holes.
+In Nov 2014, the Kavli IPMU hosted an interdisciplinary symposium "Frontiers of Theoretical Science - MATTER, LIFE and COSMOS - " organized jointly with Riken ITHES (interdisciplinary Theoretical Science Group) and Osaka TSRP